Overview of the Soils Report.

 Changes in Iowa soils Corn Suitability Rating from CSR to CSR 2

-At a AgriData, Inc., our standard is the USDA NRCS soils database so we will be including CSR 2 in our maps.
-In order to better communicate with you and your soils map customers, we will also have CSR data available.
-It is our understanding that CSR 2 will replace CSR in the NRCS data so please keep in mind that the two are not designed to be correlated.
+At a AgriData, Inc., our standard is the USDA NRCS soils database so we will be including CSR2 in our maps.
+In order to better communicate with you and your soils map customers, we will also have CSR data available for the foreseeable future.

 For additional information: http://www.dreamdirt.com/2012/08/26/iowas-new-csr2-how-does-it-affect-value/

-Since there has been the CSR 2 data recently released, some of the yield information that has been removed has been requested to be still shown on Surety Soil Maps.
+The initial refresh of data for the CSR2, some of the yield information that has been removed has been requested to be still shown on Surety Soil Maps.
 To address these requests we have gathered data from the Iowa State ISPAID database.

 If enabled in the Soil Options page

-under the Iowa ISPAID tab, then crop yields will appear alongside the CSR data.
+under the Iowa ISPAID tab, then crop yields will appear alongside the CSR2 data.
+This was added for the 2014 soil data and will be included with future soil versions until further notice.

 For More information on the ISPAID crop yield ratings, view the official manual from the Iowa State website. http://www.extension.iastate.edu/Documents/soils/ISPAID_73man.doc